bubblesub/bubblesub/docs/doc.md

 Usage: `audio‑zoom -d|--delta=…`
 * `-d`, `--delta`: factor to zoom the view by

-### <a name="cmd-edit-duplicate-subs"></a>`edit/duplicate‑subs`
-Duplicates the selected subtitles.
-The newly created subtitles are interleaved with the current selection.

 ### <a name="cmd-edit-insert-sub"></a>`edit/insert‑sub`
 Inserts one empty subtitle near the current subtitle selection.